Little Boy: Blast

-In Hiroshima, almost everything within 1.0 mi of the point directly under the explosion was completely destroyed, except for about 50 heavily reinforced, earthquake-resistant concrete buildings, only the shells of which remained standing.
+In Hiroshima, almost everything within 1 mi of the point directly under the explosion was completely destroyed, except for about 50 heavily reinforced, earthquake-resistant concrete buildings, only the shells of which remained standing.
 Most were completely gutted, with their windows, doors, sashes, and frames ripped out.
 The perimeter of severe blast damage approximately followed the 5 psi contour at 1.1 mi.

 Later test explosions of nuclear weapons with houses and other test structures nearby confirmed the 5 psi overpressure threshold.
 Ordinary urban buildings experiencing it were crushed, toppled, or gutted by the force of air pressure.
-The picture at right shows the effects of a nuclear bomb-generated 5 psi pressure wave on a test structure in Nevada in 1953.

 A major effect of this kind of structural damage was that it created fuel for fires that were started simultaneously throughout the severe destruction region.

 Fire

-The first effect of the explosion was blinding light, accompanied by radiant heat from the fireball.
+The effect of the explosion was blinding light, accompanied by radiant heat from the fireball.
 The Hiroshima fireball was 1200 ft in diameter, with a surface temperature of 6000 C, about the same temperature as at the surface of the sun.
 Near ground zero, everything flammable burst into flame.
 One famous, anonymous Hiroshima victim, sitting on stone steps 260 m from the hypocenter, left a permanent shadow, having absorbed the fireball heat that permanently bleached the surrounding stone.
 Simultaneous fires were started throughout the blast-damaged area by fireball heat and by overturned stoves and furnaces, electrical shorts, etc. Twenty minutes after the detonation, these fires had merged into a firestorm, pulling in surface air from all directions to feed an inferno which consumed everything flammable.